Spherical functors and the flop-flop autoequivalence: Examples

-where $L$ is the tautological subbundle on $\mb{P}$, $S$ is the tautological subbundle on $\text{LGr}$, and $\ca{O}_{\text{LGr}}(-1) = \BigWedge^2 S$.
-The varieties $X_{-}$ and $X_{+}$ are birational and derived equivalent, see \cite{Seg-Abuaf-Flop}.
-Moreover, contracting the zero sections of the two varieties, we get the same singularity $Y = \text{Spec} \, H^{0}(X_{\pm}, \ca{O}_{X_{\pm}})$.
-Unfortunately, the equivalence in {\it ibidem} is proved by mean of tilting bundles.
-However, in \cite{Hara17}, it is proven that the structure sheaf of the fibre product over the singularity gives an equivalence from $D^b(X_{-})$ to $D^b(X_{+})$.
-This implies that we have also an equivalence in the other direction by \cite[Theorem 1.1]{Bridgeland-equivalences-triangulated-categories}.
-Once again, as everything is smooth, we get an equivalence between the unbounded derived categories of quasi coherent sheaves, and we can apply\footnote{As for the of Grassmannian flops, $p$ and $q$ are proper being base change of proper maps $f_{\pm} : X_{\pm} \rightarrow Y$.
-They are of finite tor dimension as $X_{\pm}$ are smooth.} \autoref{thm:spherical-functor}.
-It turns out that there are two families of tilting bundles on both sides of the flop above, and that one of them gives the flop functor in one direction, \cite[Thereom 4.5]{Hara17}.
-It can be proven that the other family gives the flop functor in the other direction.
-In particular, working out the exact numbers, we get an isomorphism of functors
+It turns out that there are two families of tilting bundles on both sides of the flop and that one of them gives the flop functor in one direction, \cite[Thereom 4.5]{Hara17}.
+It can be proved that the other family gives the flop functor in the other direction.
+Working out the exact numbers, we get an isomorphism of functors